namsor/namsor-javascript-sdk2/docs/JapaneseApi.md

 <a name="japaneseNameKanjiCandidates"></a>
 # **japaneseNameKanjiCandidates**
-> RomanizedNameOut japaneseNameKanjiCandidates(japaneseSurnameLatin, japaneseGivenNameLatin, knownGender)
+> NameMatchCandidatesOut japaneseNameKanjiCandidates(japaneseSurnameLatin, japaneseGivenNameLatin, knownGender)

 Identify japanese name candidates in KANJI, based on the romanized name ex.
 Yamamoto Sanae - and a known gender.